-Support tools — Zendesk and Intercom
+Support tools — Zendesk, Intercom, and Freshdesk

-Support tools — Zendesk and Intercom
+Support tools — Zendesk, Intercom, and Freshdesk

-What both integrations share
+What the integrations share

 - Disconnect without data loss.
 Disconnecting a support tool stops new tickets from flowing in, but all existing bugs, mappings, and RCAs remain in your Watari workspace.